morsdatum/ArangoPy/README.md

 ### ArangoDB

-At the moment I am only testing for ArangoDB 2.2
+At the moment I am only testing for ArangoDB 2.2 and 2.3

 ### Python